Primayer/PhocusApiDocs/README.md

 # Phocus Data Access

-The Primayer API provides access to the raw data recorded by the Xilog logger.
+The Primayer API provides access to the data recorded by a Phocus/Enigma logger.
 To use the API third parties must provide an authorization token with each request.
 The authorization token can be found within the settings section of [PrimeWeb](http://cloud.primayer.com).

 # Methods